xuyp-csu/scCAD/README.md

 `scCAD` package requires only a standard computer with enough RAM to support the in-memory operations.

 ### OS Requirements
-This package is supported for *windows* and *Linux*.
-The package has been tested on the following systems:
+This package is supported for *Linux*.
+The package has been tested on the following system:
-+ windows: windows 10 home (1909)
 + Linux: Ubuntu 16.04.7

 ### Prerequisites